Employee Engagement : The Basics and Benefits

 It is an approach to creating a workplace environment where employees get ‘engaged’.

 Or rather than “getting” them engaged, your employees should “feel” engaged.

 The only way to do a great job is to love what you do. - Steve Jobs

 ‘Engaged’ hereby en-covers a philosophical approach rather than a traditional and mechanical approach.

 It means a situation where the employees identify themselves with their work.
 They are enthusiastic and passionate about their work.
 They feel a sense of gratification while and after ‘engaging’ in that work.

-- How bound are the employees in their work and their co-workers?
+1. How bound are the employees to their work and their co-workers?

-- Their activeness to take up tasks and complete them
+3. Their activeness to take up tasks and complete them.

 It is about making your employees feel valued for contributing to the organization.
 Because employees who feel valued and appreciated perform better.
-Highly engaged employees help improve a business’ outcomes.
-Most of the times in a positive manner.
+Highly engaged employees help positively improve a business’ bottomline.

 Thus, employee engagement is developing a workplace where employees become emotionally attached to the organization.
 They commit towards fulfilling the long-term goals of the organization.